- Dachshund Pregnancy and Whelping

 Stages of dachshund pregnancy

 A typical dog pregnancy will last around 63 to 65 days.
 However, birthing can also occur as early as 53 days and as late as 71 days.
 However, if your dachshund shows no signs of labor after day 65, check with the vet to make sure there is no problem.
-The number of puppies in a litter will depend on the type of dog.
-Small breeds like Dachshund usually produce between 3 to 4 puppies per litter but can produce up to 6.

 When a dachshund is pregnant, one of the first signs you will notice is that her nipples will get enlarged.
 On some occasions, pregnant dogs will also suffer from morning sickness.
 Another sign is weight gain, you will notice a slight increase in your dachshund’s body mass.
 Dachshund mommas will eat more during pregnancy, thus the weight gain during the first weeks of pregnancy.
 There is a condition that occurs after breeding, known as “false pregnancy” in which your doxie might exhibit the symptoms of pregnancy.
 That’s why is very important to take your dachshund to the vet to confirm the pregnancy.

 How many puppies can a dachshund have in a litter?